riga/tfdeploy/README.md

 or by simply copying the file into your project.

-Numpy should be installed on your system. [scipy](http://www.scipy.org/) is generally optional.
-Some ops use it when it's available but fall back on (possibly slower) scipy-less implementations.
-However, more advanced ops like TODO *require* scipy when there is no performant equivalent in numpy.
+Numpy should be installed on your system. [scipy](http://www.scipy.org/) and tensorflow itself are optional.
+See [optimazation](#optimization) for more info on optional packages.

 ##### Development status